TheAisBack/CarND-MPC-Project/README.md

 _Student discusses the reasoning behind the chosen N (timestep length) and dt (elapsed duration between timesteps) values.
 Additionally the student details the previous values tried._

+I set the N and dt as 10 and 0.1.
+I actually picked 0.1 and 10 from the courses, these values actually worked very well with the model I selected and I did not need to change them.
+Referencing the Q/A.

 ## Polynomial Fitting and MPC Preprocessing

 _A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described._

+The processing for the polynomial was taken by using the VectorXd::Map to find the coordinates of the car and convert it to relay back into the system.

 ## Model Predictive Control with Latency